couchbase/cbft/DESIGN.md

 ## GT-PI1 - Ability to pause/resume indexing.

-## IPAC - IP Address Changes
+## IPAC - IP Address Changes.

 IP address discovery is "late bound", when couchbase server nodes initially joins to a cluster.
 A "cluster of one", in particular, only has an erlang node address of "ns_1@127.0.0.1".

-## BUCKETD - Bucket Deletion Cascades to Full-Text Indexes
+## BUCKETD - Bucket Deletion Cascades to Full-Text Indexes.

 If a bucket is deleted, any full-text indexes based on that bucket should be also automatically deleted.